Free persona templates and online tools:

 6. Xtensio: A free forever buyer persona creator tool to build as many personas as you like.
 Also has a “How to guide” to help you with the process.
 This is one of the better online tools as it asks you to complete an online template to create each persona.
 It has an extensive range of questions, but each field can be amended to suit your needs.

-7. Youandco: A simple step-by-step wizard allows you to create your buyer persona and then send it to you as a word document.
+7. Youandco: A simple step-by-step wizard allows you to create your buyer persona template Word document.
+Once you have created your persona template you can email it to yourself as a Word document.
 This is a fairly basic persona, but once you get the word document you can then add more detail to create a more comprehensive persona.

 Learningspacetoolkit: This is a great free resource website which includes PDF guides on creating personas and running workshops to create user personas.

-There are some excellent free tools here to help you create buyer personas.
+There are some excellent free persona templates here to help you create your buyer personas.
 To get the most from personas see my article how to create a buyer persona to improve conversions.
-This will help you complete a customer journey analysis to significantly improve your sales and revenues.
+This will help you conduct a customer journey analysis to significantly improve your sales and revenues.
 Although it’s not an easy process and it will take some time to complete, it will definitely be worth the effort as you should see substantial benefits for your organisation.

 Thank you for reading my post and if you found it useful please share using the social media icons on the page.